crocodilefigcucumber/datathon2025-emptystring/README.md

 - **Rule-Based Matching:** Symbolic comparison of structured fields (e.g. phone number, nationality, address) across forms
 - **LLM-Based Detection:** Uses a language model to detect semantic and textual inconsistencies in free-form client descriptions
 - **ML Classifiers:** Supervised models trained to detect subtle data patterns and learn from intermediate signals
 - **Ensemble Aggregator:** Final decision is made by combining all sources of evidence in a robust way
+- **Embedding Based Knowledge** Text knowledge is incorporated via embeddings, pca

 This approach offers:
 - High precision on hard symbolic logic